CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Step 1 - Gather data::

+    # The SNP Pipeline distribution does not include the sample data, but does
+    #   include information about the sample data, as well as the reference
-    # The SNP Pipeline distribution includes sample data organized as shown below:
+    #   sequence.
+The files are organized as shown below:
     snppipeline/data/agonaInputs/sha256sumCheck
     snppipeline/data/agonaInputs/reference/NC_011149.fasta
+    snppipeline/data/agonaInputs/sampleList

     # Copy the supplied test data to a work area:
-    cd test
-    copy_snppipeline_data.py agonaInputs testAgona
+    mkdir testAgona
     cd testAgona
+    copy_snppipeline_data.py agonaInputs .

-    # Create sample directories
+    # Create sample directories and download sample data from SRA at NCBI.
+Note that
-    mkdir -p samples/ERR178926  samples/ERR178927  samples/ERR178928  samples/ERR178929  samples/ERR178930

-    # Download sample data from SRA at NCBI.
-Note that we use the fastq-dump command from
+    #   we use the fastq-dump command from the NCBI SRA-toolkit to fetch sample
-    #   the NCBI SRA-toolkit to fetch sample sequences.
-There are other ways to get the data,
+    #   sequences.
+There are other ways to get the data, but the SRA-toolkit is
-    #   but the SRA-toolkit is easy to install, and does a good job of downloading large
+    #   easy to install, and does a good job of downloading large files.
-    #   files.
-    fastq-dump --split-files --outdir samples/ERR178926 ERR178926
-    fastq-dump --split-files --outdir samples/ERR178927 ERR178927
-    fastq-dump --split-files --outdir samples/ERR178928 ERR178928
-    fastq-dump --split-files --outdir samples/ERR178929 ERR178929
-    fastq-dump --split-files --outdir samples/ERR178930 ERR178930
+    mkdir samples
+    < sampleList xargs -I % sh -c 'mkdir samples/%; fastq-dump --gzip --origfmt --split-files --outdir samples/% %;'

     # Check the data
     #   The original data was used to generate a hash as follows: